brislazaro/VW-prueba/docs/adapter-pattern.md

 const {isLoading, isError, data} = usePostsPage()
 ```

-# What is achieved using this pattern

-- **Better maintainability**: If we change how we fetch the data, or where we store it (ex: from local state to Redux), the component and it's test don't need to change.
-As the hook will get the data and return it with the same structure.
-  - See an example of how easy it was to refactor in [this commit](https://github.com/brislazaro/VW-prueba/commit/0a6a3f6d1d8947296c68f3a0cc61579871aeea4b)
-  - After it, the component test and code didn't change at all. **Small, simple and safe**
-- **Better testability**: As the component is agnostic to how we fetch and where we get the data from, we reduce the `mocks` we need to write.
-We just need to mock the return value of the hook and test all the possible states of the component
+# Benefits of Using the Adapter Pattern
+1. **Better maintainability**
+   - Changes in data fetching methods or storage (e.g., from local state to Redux) do not require modifications to the component or its tests.
+   - Example: Refactoring demonstrated in [this commit](https://github.com/brislazaro/VW-prueba/commit/0a6a3f6d1d8947296c68f3a0cc61579871aeea4b) shows how the component and its tests remained unchanged after data source adjustments.
+2. **Improved testability**
+   - Components are decoupled from data fetching and adaptation, reducing the need for extensive mocks.
+   - You only need to mock the hook's return value, which simplifies testing various component states.

 ```js
   usePostsMock.mockReturnValue({
         isLoading: true,